-The annual number of deaths under 5 years of age on the NPR has declined from 34 006 in 2006 to 19 355 in 2015.
-The number of deaths by month, compared with the number of deaths reported by Stats SA for 2010-2014, is shown in Figure 14.
+The annual number of deaths under 5 years of age on the NPR has declined from 34 006 in 2006 to 17 575 in 2016.
+The number of deaths by month, compared with the number of deaths reported by Stats SA for 2011-2015, is shown in Figure 15.
 It can be seen that there is a high degree of correspondence between the two series, with the marked seasonal effect all but disappearing as the numbers decline.
-There doesn't appear to have been any clear seasonal effect for the past five years according to the data from the population register.
-In 2015, the number of deaths increased over the winter months from May-August.
+However, the number of deaths are still increased over the winter months from May-August, particularly for 2015 and 2016.

-Figure 14: Monthly number of child deaths under 5 years from Stats SA and NPR, 2010-2015
+Figure 15: Monthly number of child deaths under 5 years from Stats SA and NPR, 2011-2016

-The trends in selected causes in the Stats SA data for 2009-2014 are shown in Figure 15.
+The trends in selected causes in the Stats SA data for 2010-2015 are shown in Figure 16.
 Although the peaks are lower in the more recent years, both diarrhoeal deaths (ICD code A09) and pneumonia deaths (ICD code J18) show characteristic seasonal patterns.
 In 2011, the diarrhoeal deaths peaked in Feb-March and the pneumonia deaths in June.
 The overall effect was a unimodal peak from March-June.
 The deaths from causes originating in the perinatal period (ICD codes P00-P99) do not follow any seasonal trend, while the deaths without any cause (ICD code R99) tend to follow the pneumonia pattern with a winter peak.
 The HIV deaths (ICD codes B20-B24), including pseudonyms (ICD codes B33 and D84), are much lower than expected, reflecting the tendency of not disclosing HIV on death notifications.
 The trend in the HIV deaths indicates a very mild seasonal effect.
-Deaths from diarrhoeal diseases showed considerable decline between 2008 and 2009, with a substantial drop in the summer peak and a smaller drop in the May peak.
+Deaths from diarrhoeal diseases showed a considerable decline between 2008 and 2009, with a substantial drop in the summer peak and a smaller drop in the May peak.
 It remains a challenge to know what contribution the reductions in HIV infection, the introduction of new vaccines, and improved access to water and sanitation have made to the decrease.
-However, generally, as the U5MR decreases, perinatal conditions contribute a higher proportion of the deaths.
+However, generally, as the U5MR decreases, deaths due to perinatal conditions, which have remained quite stable, contribute a higher proportion of the deaths.

-Figure 15: Number of child deaths under 5 years of age by selected cause-of-death, Stats SA 2009-2014
+Figure 16: Number of child deaths under 5 years of age by selected cause-of-death, Stats SA 2010-2015

-Figure 16 shows the monthly number of deaths from the NPR by year (with the lines becoming darker as the years progress to 2013), indicating the decline in the number of deaths under 5 years accompanied by an attenuation of the seasonal effect particularly between 2010 and 2011.
-From 2011 there is no clear pattern of deaths by months (with the possible exception of a high point in June/July and low points in September to April) with little change in the overall level.
+Figure 17 shows the monthly number of deaths from the NPR by year (with the lines becoming darker as the years progress to 2015), indicating the decline in the number of deaths under 5 years accompanied by an attenuation of the seasonal effect particularly between 2010 and 2011.
+From 2011 there is no clear pattern of deaths by months (with the possible exception of a high point in May to August and low points in September to April) with little change in the overall level.

-Figure 16: Number of child deaths under 5 years by month, NPR 2008-2015
+Figure 17: Number of child deaths under 5 years by month, NPR 2009-2016